JonathanAMichaels/geneticRNN/README.md

 In the delayed nonmatch-to-sample task the network receives two temporally separated inputs.
 Each input lasts 200ms and there is a 200ms gap between them.
 The goal of the task is to respond with one value if the inputs were identical, and a different value if they were not.
 This response must be independent of the order of the signals and therefore requires the network to remember the first input!

-related file: hebbRNN_Example_DNMS.m
+related file: geneticRNN_Example_DNMS.m

 ### Example: a center-out reaching task

 In the center-out reaching task the network needs to produce the joint angle velocities of a two-segment arm to reach to a number of peripheral targets spaced along a circle in the 2D plane, based on the desired target specified by the input.

-related file: hebbRNN_Example_CO.m
+related file: geneticRNN_Example_CO.m

 ## Installation Instructions